ka0un/maths/README.md

 - IT2110 Probability and Statistics (y2s2)

 ## Disclaimer
-This is NOT a public project. this is made for keep my personal usage. infomation on this repository may be wrong, unclear or misleading!
+This project is designated for private use only.
+It has been developed exclusively for personal purposes.
+Please note that the information contained within this repository may be subject to inaccuracies, lack clarity, or potentially mislead.